 Lightning is the visible discharge of electricity that occurs when a region of a cloud acquires an excess electrical charge, either positive or negative, that is sufficient to break down the resistance of air.
 Energy from lightning can heat the air to about 18,000 degrees Fahrenheit and rapidly expand causig thunder.
-A bolt of lightning can contain up to one billion vots of electricity and a single thunderstorm can cause hundeds of lightning strikes.
+A bolt of lightning can contain up to one billion vots of electricity and a single thunderstorm can cause hundeds of lightning strikes concentration of lightning strikes to have taken place in the southeastern portion of the county as illustrated in Figure 11.
+(See Figure 11 in Unmet Needs Figures PDF attachment)